 - Revegetate construction–disturbed upland and riparian habitats to restore native plant diversity and fish and wildlife habitat and provide future trees for recruitment to the River.

-The proposed Oregon Gulch Project spans approximately 134 acres upstream of Junction City, CA, between river mile (RM) 80.9 and 81.7.
-Equipment access to the Oregon Gulch Project would be only via Sky Ranch Road on River right.
+The Project would be only via Sky Ranch Road on river-right.
 Access to river-left construction areas would be made across the river.
 Most of the lands included in the proposed footprint are managed by the BLM-Redding Field Office (96 acres).
-The remainder consists of a privately owned parcel (38 acres) located in the eastern extent of the Project area.
-The Oregon Gulch Proposed Project Features map (above) shows the proposed Oregon Gulch Project activity areas.
+The remainder consists of a privately owned parcel (38 acres) located in the eastern (river-right) extent of the Project area.
+The Oregon Gulch Proposed Project Features map (above) shows the proposed Project activity areas.

 Proposed Oregon Gulch Project Schedule

 - Public Scoping – October 22 – November 23, 2020

 - Public Scoping Meeting – November 5, 2020

 - Draft EA/IS for public comment – January 15 – February 18, 2021

 - Final EA/IS and Final Decision – May 2021

 - Proposed Oregon Gulch Project construction – 2021–2026

 - The proposed activities would take place in two phases; excavation/removal of mine tailings to Eagle Rock (on Highway 299 ~ 3 miles from Oregon Gulch) in the first phase (2021 up to 2025) and in-river channel/floodplain rehabilitation work in the second (between 2023 to 2026).